 As part of a Europe-wide network, they were planted some 40 years ago with clones of tree and shrub varieties, to see how virtually identical plants would respond to local climates.
 Beech and poplar are among the trees now leafing weeks earlier in spring in the south-west than they were 30 years ago.
 One thing my own budburst recording has brought home is how different are the habits of trees from different climates.
 The horse-chestnut and sycamore, as introduced ‘southern’ trees, break into leaf well ahead of native sessile oak and ash, both early veterans of Ireland’s frosty winters.

 There are still many gaps in the range of species and geographical spread of Ireland’s phenological recording.
 To address this issue somewhat, researchers at Trinity College, Dublin, set up a special website with the National Biodiversity Data Centre based in County Waterford, where it was hoped that ‘citizen scientists’ among the public would record their observations.
-This website was superseded by a new phenological monitoring website, Nature Watch.
-The Nature Watch website provides a portal to a national network of detailed observations on Ireland’s wildlife to monitor the effects of climate change.
-It brings together the Irish Phenological Gardens and Native Tree Phenology recording networks, and enables members of the general public to contribute detailed observations of the changes that are already happening in Ireland as a result of climate change.
-More information can be found on the Trinity College Phenology web page.
+This website was superseded by a phenological monitoring website, Nature Watch, now obsolete.
+The Nature Watch website provided a portal to a national network of detailed observations on Ireland’s wildlife to monitor the effects of climate change.
+It brought together the Irish Phenological Gardens and Native Tree Phenology recording networks, and enabled members of the general public to contribute detailed observations of the changes that are already happening in Ireland as a result of climate change.
+More information can be found on the Trinity College Phenology web page and biology.ie.

 There has been a similar, but independent, interactive website (www.biology.ie) that also promotes public interest and participation in biodiversity surveys.
 Many of these are closely concerned with climate change, such as the annual Butterfly Monitoring Scheme run by the NBDC (www.biodiversityireland.ie).